iva2k/svelte-blank-20221125/README.md

 ## Styling / UI Components

 This template has DarkMode component in the header to allow switching the color scheme between 'light' and 'dark'.
-It has no effect until there's a theme added that supports `<html color-scheme>`.
+It changes the theme using `<html color-scheme>` (see src/routes/styles.css).

 There are many UI frameworks that work with Svelte / SvelteKit, and choice can be daunting.